nbittich/mu-search/README.md

 }
 ```

-The content of the `mappings` object is not elaborated here but can be found in the offical [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html).
+The content of the `mappings` object is not elaborated here but can be found in the official [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html).
 All settings provided in `mappings.properties` in the Elasticsearch configuration can be used verbatim in the `es_settings` of mu-search.

 ### Index options
 In the base scenario, indexes are created on an as-needed basis, whenever a new search profile (authorization rights and data type) is received.
 The first search query for a new search profile may therefore take more time to complete, because the index still needs to be built.
 Indexes can be manually re-indexed by triggering the `POST /:type/index` endpoint (see [below](#api)).